kowey/GenI/doc/manual/lexical-selection.md

 -   marked in a substitution site (this is to keep parsers happy)

--   have a feature `bot.lemanchor:foo` where foo is the coanchor you want
+-   have a feature `top.lemanchor:foo` where foo is the coanchor you want

 GenI will convert these into non-substitution sites with a lexical item